 The road to fostering can seem daunting at times.
 Yet, each step ensures that children from backgrounds of loss or trauma are placed in homes with well-informed, caring parents who have committed to providing a nurturing environment unique to the concerns of fostering.
-With this in mind, Live The Promise periodically offers educational and training events which can be found here.
+With this in mind, Promise686 periodically offers educational and training events which can be found here.

 Steps to becoming a foster parent in the state of Georgia: (This is not a definitive list.
 Each state will have differing requirements.)